GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 * This introduction describes who this user guide is for, what you need to know to use the Digital Services Platform, and the types of technical information in the user guide.
 It also gives you tips on using the user guide and where you can go to find more information.

-* Section 1, Working with Data Sources, APIs, and Endpoints, shows you how to create, update, and delete endpoints in the Digital Services Platform.
+* Section 1, **Working with Data Sources, APIs, and Endpoints**, shows you how to create, update, and delete endpoints in the Digital Services Platform.

-* Section 2, Understanding the General APIs, provides information about the general application program interfaces (APIs) used to extract and report data from uploaded spreadsheets.
+* Section 2, **Understanding the General APIs**, provides information about the general application program interfaces (APIs) used to extract and report data from uploaded spreadsheets.
 The section starts with a brief introduction to what APIs are, followed by detailed information on each API.
 (The detailed information is of use primarily to developers, but it may be interesting to analysts who want to find out a little more about the internal workings of the Digital Services Platform.)

 ### What typographic conventions are used in this user guide?